myflyclub/bot/README.md

 4. Copy the generated URL and open it in your browser
 5. Select your server and authorize the bot

-### 3. Get Channel ID
+### 3. Get Channel IDs

 1. Enable Developer Mode in Discord (User Settings → Advanced → Developer Mode)
-2. Right-click on the channel you want the bot to monitor
+2. Right-click on the channel for oil price alerts and click "Copy ID"
-3. Click "Copy ID"
+3. Right-click on the channel for Route of the Day and click "Copy ID"
+   - You can use the same channel for both features if desired

 ### 4. Clone and Setup Repository